 ← Help center

 PreArrive produces a dated, signed acknowledgment of your rules and itemized fees.
-That’s the half of an Airbnb fee dispute most hosts are missing — but it isn’t a substitute for disclosing the fee in the right place on the listing.
+That’s the half of an Airbnb fee dispute most hosts are missing, but it isn’t a substitute for disclosing the fee in the right place on the listing.
 This article maps each kind of fee to where it belongs on Airbnb, and what PreArrive does versus what it deliberately does not.
+Last verified against Airbnb Help sources on May 22, 2026.

 Mandatory fees → Airbnb’s pricing fields